[PRIVATE] UPCOMING MUSIC VIDEOS

 Transatlantic duo, A Different Thread weaves British folk rock and North Carolina alt-country into a soul-soothing mix of harmony-rich americana.

-Some things are just meant to be.
-Alicia Best (US), and Robert Jackson (UK) met while busking on the cobbled streets of Ireland and discovered both a musical and personal harmony that was serendipitous.
-Since forming A Different Thread, they’ve spent a decade touring across a dozen countries simply to stay together, though most of the songs on Over Again were written during the years when visas and closed borders kept them apart.
-The band explains:
+Best, from Durham, North Carolina, and Jackson, from the UK, met while busking on the cobbled streets of Ireland and discovered both a musical and personal harmony that was serendipitous.
+They formed as A Different Thread and over the next decade, toured across continents simply to stay together.
+Many of the songs on Over Again were written during the years when visas and closed borders kept them apart.

 live showreel